lqqqq-cry/improveMTV2/README.md

 Sign in MySQL...
 mysql: [Warning] Using a password on the command line interface can be insecure.
 End load tables into MySQL.

+# Dont forget modify the code `fin.open("/home/lia/Downloads/improveMTV2/data/SF0.01/lineorder.tbl");` to the path to the fact table in line 567 in utilities.cpp.